 Save on Future Health Costs by Preparing for Them Now

 The U.S. Department of Health and Human Services reports that approximately 70% of seniors 65 and older will need some type of long-term senior care, with an average stay of about three years.
-When you move into a senior living community, you’ll pay an entrance fee, which pre-pays the long-term care you may need later in life, so you don’t have to worry about bills when you need to focus on your health.
+When you move into a senior living community, you’ll pay an entrance payment, which pre-pays the long-term care you may need later in life, so you don’t have to worry about bills when you need to focus on your health.

 Get a Tax Break

-Several IRS rulings have established that a portion of the senior independent living community entrance fee and monthly fees are deductible as a prepaid medical expense.
+Several IRS rulings have established that a portion of the senior independent living community entrance payment and monthly fees are deductible as a prepaid medical expense.
 There are many tax breaks available for seniors, but this particular perk is only available to those who move into a retirement community, and taking advantage of it could save you a lot of money.
 Consult with your tax advisor for details.

 Pass the Health Test Now